-Figure 3-8: Access Rights Selection Box
+Figure 4-8: Access Rights Selection Box

-Step 5.
-Enter "root" as the authentication code in the Password dialog box at the first time login, and click OK to login.
-(See Figure 3-9) The authentication code can be changed later in the utility.
-Only an administrator can access the notification settings.
+- Step 5.
+When login as an administrator, enter "root" as the authentication code in the Password dialog box at the first time login, and then click OK.
+(See Figure 4-9) The authentication code can be changed later in the utility.
+Only an administrator who has the password can access the notification settings. - Step 6.
+Password is not required when login as a guest.
+Click OK to login without entering any password.